cliffordp/tk-event-weather/readme.txt

 9. A view of the Freemius links to your Freemius Account, the plugin Contact Us form, the WordPress.org Support Forum, and easy access to paid add-ons.

 == Changelog ==

-*Changelog DIFFs for all versions are available at <a href="https://plugins.trac.wordpress.org/browser/tk-event-weather/trunk" target="_blank">WordPress SVN</a>.*
+* Changelog DIFFs for all versions are available at GitHub: `https://github.com/cliffordp/tk-event-weather/compare/X.X.X...Y.Y.Y` _(older version ... newer version)_
+* Freemius' changelog is available at [GitHub](https://github.com/Freemius/wordpress-sdk/releases)*

 = Version 1.6.2 =
 * January 8, 2020
 * Tested up to WordPress 5.3.2